cmtrounce/codeowners-tree/README.md

 3. Run the installer and follow the on-screen instructions.

 4. After installation, make sure to add the Graphviz `bin` directory to your system's PATH environment variable.
-This allows CODEOWNERS Tree to locate the Graphviz executables.
+This allows CODEOWNERS Visualizer to locate the Graphviz executables.

 ### Installing Graphviz on macOS